 In addition, on December 11, 2016, our Board of Directors oversaw a change in the Company's senior leadership when it appointed an Interim Chief Executive Officer and a new Chief Financial Officer following the departures of our former Chief Executive Officer and Chief Financial Officer, as well as other personnel changes.
-The Board of Directors subsequently appointed Dr. Hantson as Chief Executive Officer effective March 27, 2017.
+The Board of Directors subsequently appointed Dr. Hantson as Chief Executive Officer effective March 27, 2017 and Paul J. Clancy as Chief Financial Officer effective July 31, 2017.
+In May 2017, David Brennan was appointed Chairman of the Board of Directors.